maurosoria/dirsearch/README.md

 python3 dirsearch.py -u https://target --remove-extensions
 ```

-**There are more features and you will need to discover it by your self**
+**There are more features and you will need to discover them by your self**

 Tips
 ---------------
 - The server has a request limit?
 That's bad, but feel free to bypass it, by randomizing proxy with `--proxy-list`
-- Want to findout config files or backups?
-Try out `--suffixes ~` and `--prefixes .`
+- Want to find out config files or backups?
+Try `--suffixes ~` and `--prefixes .`
 - For some endpoints that you do not want to force extensions, add `%NOFORCE%` at the end of them
 - Want to find only folders/directories?
-Combine `--no-extension` and `--suffixes /`!
+Combine `--remove-extensions` and `--suffixes /`!
 - The combination of `--cidr`, `-F`, `-q` and a low `--timeout` will reduce most of the noise + false negatives when brute-forcing with a CIDR
-- Scan a list of URL, but don't want to see an 429 flood?
+- Scan a list of URLs, but don't want to see a 429 flood?
 Use `--skip-on-status` + `429` will help you to skip a target whenever it returns 429

 Support Docker
 ---------------